lwojcik/blizzapi/CONTRIBUTING.md

 * expected behavior - what you expected to happen
 * any other contextual information about the problem (if applicable)

-## Feature requests
+## Feature suggest

-You can use GitHub Issues section to submit ideas or request features you would like to be added to the project.
+You can use GitHub Issues section to suggest ideas or features you would like to be added to the project.

 There is no specific format you have to follow while filling your request.
 Just be sure to provide clear and concise description of the feature.
 Examples, test cases and any any additional context would be greatly appreciated.